ykokw/iOS-SDK/README.md

 Then you can get verification code via SMS.

 ~~~
-  MODEEventListener* listener = nil; // Maybe you should define as object property.*
+  MODEEventListener* listener = nil; // Maybe you should define as property in the class to keep the object alive.

   [MODEAppAPI authenticateWithCode:1234 phoneNumber:@"YOUR PHONE NUMBER" appId:@"SampleApp1" code:@"CODE VIA SMS"
       completion:(void(^)(MODEClientAuthentication* auth, NSError* err)){